Pixelneery/youthcodersfinance/README.md

 ## Project Description

 This project, LearnQuest, was developed for the YouthCoders Code for Finance Hackathon.
-It aims to provide a fun and engaging way to learn high-value skills related to finance, presented in a Duolingo-like interface.
+It aims to provide a fun and engaging way to learn high-value skills related to finance, presented in a easy to understand interface.
 The application uses gamification to make the learning process more enjoyable and effective.

 ## Key Features & Benefits